 The other day I was visiting with a friend about the importance of feeling optimistic about the future.
 It is only fitting to think about the future and having a positive mindset as we move into 2020.
 Being optimistic doesn’t mean to forget about the struggles or issues that you might be experiencing.
 Still, it is about making sure your mindset is in order.

 We talk a lot about stress during the holidays and try to find ways to reduce or make that stress more manageable.
 However, we usually talk about it in regards to us – the adults – and sometimes forget that holidays can be difficult for children as well.
-Parties, shopping, and other activities may take families out of their usual daily routine and these routines provide security and stability for young children.

 With the anticipation of the holidays, there can also be that feeling of dread – how are you going to get everything done on an already busy schedule?
 For many people, the extensive preparations they engage in to pull off those picture-perfect holidays create so much stress, that they can’t even enjoy themselves.
 The “picture-perfect” part is where much of the stress originates from.
 Many of us want everything to be “just right” and try to pattern our holiday plans with visions of TV specials, Norman Rockwell prints, and Martha Stewart magazine pictorials in our heads.